-Lil’ Piggy Buns!
+Lil Piggy Buns!

 piggy-buns

 I had quite a crazed weekend this past one.
 In fact it was so hectic that I felt that I needed a weekend to get over my weekend.
 Do you ever have those times when you collapse into bed exhausted at the end of a Sunday night at 9pm?
-And whilst I love social engagements, all I wanted to do was get into the kitchen and bake these little buns and socialising like a mad woman meant that these were going to be a Monday afternoon project once the weekend was over.
+And whilst I love social engagements, all I wanted to do was get into the kitchen and bake these little bread buns and socialising like a maniac meant that these were going to be a Monday afternoon project once the weekend was over.

 piggy-buns